chuminh2510/shared-videos-assignment/README.md

 ## Limitations

 - There is no much validation for exceptional cases
   - For example: email format, legal password
 - Use RAM instead of database to store videos, users
   - Everything will be reset after restarting the application

+- Don't have VISA to setup payment method for Cloud -> Couldn't deploy app to go live :(

 ## Default